 In this case, collateral doesn’t have to be a large asset, such as a home, vehicle, or equipment.
 For a short-term product like a business line of credit, you may be able to pledge alternative sources of cash.
 For example, a lender may allow you to pledge the value of your accounts receivables.
 This is known as invoice financing.

 Another option is to build business or personal credit before applying.
 For example, paying off business credit cards on time signals to lenders that your business can use credit responsibly.
 Improving your personal credit score can also help, especially if the funder performs personal credit checks in the application process.

-The application process will vary largely by lender.
+It’s important to remember that the line of credit application process will vary by lender.
 Some creditors won’t require a personal credit check, which may or may not work in your favor.
-Be sure to shop around to see which options are best suited to your business.
+Be sure to shop around to see which line of credit options are best suited to your business.

 Editorial Note: Any opinions, analyses, reviews or recommendations expressed in this article are those of the author's alone, and have not been reviewed, approved, or otherwise endorsed by any of these entities.